JamesWoolfenden/node-yarn-docker-react/README.md

 # node-yarn-docker-react
 Like the repo says...
-I wanted a example that had real code in it and that had the tools I normally use but dockerised.
+I wanted an example that had real code in it and that had the tools I normally use but dockerised.
 A boilerplate/prototype docker yarn REACT pipeline.

 Requirements
 Docker...